-Tomato Thokku is a Tamil Nadu style spicy, tangy relish that is made using juicy tomatoes.
-This is no onion, no garlic, perfect homestyle recipe that I learnt from my grandmother.
-Thokku is a term used in Tamil for a pickle/relish.
-Back in Tamilnadu, we are used to calling this dish as thakkali thokku.
-Tomato Relish/ Thakkali Thokku is a perfect accompaniment for Idli, Dosa, Rotis, Rice (especially curd rice ).
+Tomato Thokku is a South Indian style spicy, tangy pickle that is made using juicy tomatoes.
+This is no onion, no garlic, a perfect homestyle recipe that I learned from my grandmother.
+Thokku is a term used in Tamil for a pickle/relish. .
+Tomato Relish/ Thakkali Thokku is a perfect accompaniment for Idli, Dosa, Rotis, and Rice (especially curd rice ).
 I also love having it with some fresh bread!

 Tomatoes in this recipe!

 Tomatoes are extremely versatile.
 I like having a huge stock of tomatoes in my refrigerator.
 Now, coming to this tomato thokku recipe, I personally prefer making this thokku often because tomatoes are always available in the market.
 We don’t need to wait for a particular season to stock up on tomatoes.

 Also, tomatoes don’t need much work when it comes to cooking.
 They get cooked easily which makes the recipe very simple.
 Tomato thokku is a very travel-friendly recipe as well.
 I remember, as a child, I used to travel on trains quite often for vacations.
 Tomato thokku along with rotis or idlis were always there to keep us company during those train journeys.
 To date, I love spreading some generous thokku on rotis, rolling them up and eating.

 There are different thokku / pickle varieties that we use in Tamil Nadu.
 Tomato thokku is one of the easiest out there!
 This is one thokku that is available in my refrigerator almost throughout the year!
 When I am in no mood to make a chutney or sambar, this thokku saves my day!